Diseases Of Nerves And Muscles Essay Question And Answers

 • Autoimmune- antibodies are produced against acetylcholine receptors of the muscles

-Myasthenia gravis Clinical Features:
+Myasthenia Gravis Clinical Features:

 • Mainly involves middle-aged women